 Some people make the mistake of thinking that if a little melatonin helps, a lot will certainly help more.
-Unfortunately, that is not only wrong, but it’s also a dangerous line of thinking.
+Unfortunately, that's not only wrong, it’s also a dangerous line of thinking.

 Taking too much melatonin can wreak havoc on your sleep cycle.
 It can also cause aches, nausea, dizziness and irritability—which are all impediments to restorative sleep.
 Overdoing it with melatonin supplements or taking it a second time may even cause you to wake up in the middle of the night and struggle to get back to sleep.
 As with any supplement, follow the recommended intake listed on the package or instructions provided by your doctor.

 Timing is important with melatonin.
 Remember, your body should naturally produce more melatonin when it starts to get dark outside, so if you take supplemental melatonin too early in the evening—before the sun starts to set or before you are actually ready to fall asleep for the night—you risk throwing off the natural cycle your body is trying to maintain.
 Don’t fight that natural flow.

 Melatonin can be very beneficial when your regular sleep schedule gets disrupted.
 For example, if you’ve flown across several time zones and have jetlag, or if it’s a big week at work that requires successive late nights.
 In situations like those, melatonin supplements can help you get back into your natural rhythm.